 Registration: BikeReg

-Please note the start change!
-We will be starting and finishing at the Holiday Inn Express (used for the 400k) due to unforseen construction around the original start location.
+Please note the start location!
+We will be starting and finishing at the Holiday Inn Express Woburn (also used for the 400k).
+There are also several other hotels in the same area for riders coming from out of town.

-The Boston 600k will be a repeat of the route used last year — the White Mountain Getaway.
+The Boston 600k will be a repeat of the route used the last two years — the White Mountain Getaway.
 (There will only be a 600k offered, no 200k option.)
+Given the number of riders planning to go straight through, we will be using less of the bike path out of Portland than in past years.

 Route Description